 Today, the presence of the darknet is a given, which for a number of political and social reasons cannot be refused.
 One way or another it is necessary to accept it and adapt to it.
 I consider the readiness to meet this reality and adapting to it in one of the mentioned above ways is a skill that would be highly appreciated in the near future.

-There are many arguments against Darknet and on whether or not should it be banned, extinguished.
+There are many arguments against Darknet and on whether or not it should be banned, extinguished.
 In my opinion it should remain.
 Before starting this homework, I already had some experience with Darknet and Tor browser.
 I used TOR for visiting sites that are banned in my home country for political reasons.
 I also used it to express and interchange my opinion with others on some issues that happen in our country that in case of deanonymizing would be persecuted.
 Therefore, for me it was even more interesting to review this particular topic and to express my opinion on it not only from infosec view point, but also from my own personal view point.
 Such anonymity tools provide basic freedoms and rights at least online for many people that feel lack of it in the real world.

 References: